 - Mobile technology and diabetes risk, Chennai, India.
 Recent estimates suggest there are 68 million people living with diabetes in India, the majority with type 2 diabetes.
 A mixture of poor diet and lack of exercise, low birth weight followed by rapid growth, and genetic pre-disposition – Indians tend to develop diabetes at a lower body-mass index (BMI) than Caucasians – means that diabetes is twice as common in India as it is in the UK.
 At the Unit, we are collaborating with the India Diabetes Research Foundation in a trial of a mobile phone based intervention design to change people’s behaviour and reduce their diabetes risk.
 Results so far have found that almost a third fewer men in the high risk group went on to develop diabetes if they received between two and four texts a week giving advice on diet and exercise.
 Read more in University of Cambridge Research Horizons magazine (pdf).

 - Evaluation of NCD prevention and control policies in the Caribbean.
-The University of the West Indies (UWI) with the Support from Dr Cornelia Guell at the Centre for Diet and Activity Research is leading an evaluation of a major Caribbean policy initiative on the prevention and control of non-communicable diseases (NCDs).
+The University of the West Indies (UWI) with the Support from Dr Cornelia Guell, who was based at the Centre for Diet and Activity Research until 2017, is leading an evaluation of a major Caribbean policy initiative on the prevention and control of non-communicable diseases (NCDs).
 The initiative is the 2007 Port of Spain Declaration, in which the 20 Heads of Government of the Caribbean Community committed to a range of actions on NCDs.
 The Caribbean summit was a forerunner to the 2011 United Nations High Level Meeting on NCDs.
-Read More

 - Public health modelling.
 The potential cots and health effects of policy changes can be informed through public health modelling.
 By simulating how systems work under different scenarios, modelling can help to ask questions that no single empirical study.
 It enables us to estimate longer term and population wide health effects of interventions, integrate evidence from different domains, consider hypothetical situations, and address issues of cost and cost-effectiveness.
 The Unit’s Public Health Modelling group is a key collaborator on a project, funded by the Wellcome Trust and Medical Research Council, that is evaluating the use of system dynamics modelling to guide policy making on diabetes prevention and control in three middle income countries in the Caribbean.